stockparfait/experiments/powerdist/README.md

-We begin our study with the normal distribution, and we use the following values of `N`: `250` (approximately the number of trading days in a year), `5000` (20 years - the maximum duration of any single stock in our dataset), and finally `24,000,000` (the number of daily samples in our dataset for the stocks with the average daily volume of `>$1M`).
+We begin our study with the normal distribution, and we use the following values of `N`: `250` (approximately the number of trading days in a year), `5000` (20 years - a rounded maximum duration of a single stock in our dataset), and finally `20,000,000` (the rounded number of daily samples in our dataset for the stocks with the average daily volume of `>$1M`).

 `N=250` ([config](assets/normal-N-250-mean-mad-sigma.json)):